 You’ve been tracking your ovulation – whether with tests for luteinizing hormone, basal body temperature, or cervical mucus – and you have a good idea when you are most fertile.
 Now it’s time to think about the actions for conception themselves.
 Are there times or methods for having sex that can actually improve fertility?
 Old time information might have you believe that the way you have intercourse makes a big difference in conception.
 The good news?
 It’s actually not as difficult to figure out as you may think.

-The “Right” Sex Time
+The “Right” Sex Time to Maximize Fertility

 If you’ve pinpointed your ovulation date, you might think that it’s the best time to have intercourse.
 But the fact is, while tracking helps to give you a good estimate, it’s almost impossible to predict the exact day of ovulation.
 If you’re only having sex on the predicted day of, you may actually miss your opportunity.